keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index.md

 such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.
-Keptn supplements the standard deployment tools with facilities to ensure that your deployment is usable.
+Keptn supplements the standard deployment tools with features to help you ensure that your deployments are in a healthy state.

 For information about the history of the Keptn project, see the